Redocly/redoc/docs/config.md

 Shows only required fields in request samples.

-### requiredPropsFirst
+### sortRequiredPropsFirst

 Shows required properties in schemas first, ordered in the same order as in the required array.

-### schemaExpansionLevel
+### schemasExpansionLevel

 Specifies whether to automatically expand schemas in Reference docs.
 Set it to `all` to expand all schemas regardless of their level, or set it to a number to expand schemas up to the specified level.
-For example, `schemaExpansionLevel: 3` expands schemas up to three levels deep.
+For example, `schemasExpansionLevel: 3` expands schemas up to three levels deep.
 The default value is `0`, meaning no schemas are expanded automatically.

 ### scrollYOffset